These soft, pillowy gluten-free monkey bread bites are the ideal breakfast for Christmas morning!

 Making the Monkey Bread

-After one hour, the dough should have doubled in size.
-Dust a workspace with flour and oil your hands to prevent sticking.
-If the dough clings, add flour gradually until it reaches the right consistency.
-Divide the dough into 30-40 balls using a greased cookie scoop, then roll them into uniform shapes.
+After 1 hour, the dough should double in size.
+Dust a surface with flour, oil your hands, and gradually add flour if needed.
+Use a greased cookie scoop to divide the dough into 30-40 balls, then roll them into uniform shapes.

-Melt a stick of unsalted butter and allow it to cool.
-Grease a bundt pan with some butter, then mix cane sugar, brown sugar, cinnamon, and a pinch of salt in another bowl, sprinkling it over the greased pan.
-Dip each dough ball in melted butter, then roll in the cinnamon sugar mixture before placing them in the bundt pan.
-Drizzle any leftover butter and cinnamon sugar over the dough.
+Melt and cool a stick of butter, then grease a bundt pan with it.
+Mix cane sugar, brown sugar, cinnamon, and salt, and sprinkle it in the pan.
+Dip each dough ball in melted butter, roll in the cinnamon sugar, and place them in the pan.
+Drizzle any leftover butter and sugar over the dough.

-Cover the pan and let it rise for another thirty minutes in a warm spot.
-During the last ten minutes, preheat the oven to 350°F. Bake the monkey bread for 30-35 minutes once it has risen.
+Cover the pan and let the dough rise for 30 minutes.
+During the last 10 minutes, preheat the oven to 350°F, then bake for 30-35 minutes.

 The Final Steps...